Tuesday, January 31, 2012

 "Thanks!"

 Her name was Aisha.
 She was half-German, half-Palestinian, and her father was from Ramallah.
 She was studying at Birzeit University.
 I asked her if it was better to cross at night.
-I had this theory that it would work better because it was harder to deny someone entry when they had no way of getting back to Amman.
+I had this theory that it would work better because it should be harder to deny someone entry when they had no way of getting back to Amman.
 She told me it didn't make a difference to her, because they usually kept her waiting until the terminal closed.
-I'd probably end up waiting for her, but I didn't mind.
+Of course.
+She said I'd probably end up waiting for her, but I didn't mind.

 As soon as we got into the Israeli terminal, I handed my passport over to the first desk.
-I wasn't familiar with this terminal, it was throwing me off.
+I wasn't familiar with this terminal, so I was a bit thrown off.
 The guy asked me, "You were born in Taiwan?"
 I said yeah.
 He shook his head and marked my security threat level and handed my passport back.
 After I got through the metal detector, I heard a soldier asking Aisha if she had another passport other than German.
 She said no. They asked her to wait over there.
-Her name was Arabic.
+Even though her passport was European, her name was Arabic.

 I went ahead to the kiosks and waited for my turn.
 I was mentally prepared for the old terminal, where were we?
 And it was night, and the place was full.
-This was weird.
+This felt weird.
 My turn came, and I went up to the official.
-There were two in the kiosks, both wearing kippahs.
-I handed over my passport and he flipped through it.
+There were two soldiers in the kiosks.
+I handed over my passport and the official flipped through it.
 I dug around my backpack and retrieved my letter from Haj Sami and my pictures with the kids in Al Aqaba.
 Before he could ask my anything I passed them under the glass.
 He said, "those aren't for us" and continued typing.
 I tried to see that as a good thing.

 He asked me what I did.
 I said I was an English teacher in a village called Al Aqaba.
 He asked me how much time I wanted.
 I said three months.
 He raised his eyebrows and said, "well, I don't think we can give you three months..."
 I said, "but I need three months to finish the course!"